tiarno/reachtim/content/articles/pdfcheck.md

     fontkeys = set(['/FontFile', '/FontFile2', '/FontFile3'])

     def walk(obj, fnt, emb):
-        if not hasattr(obj, 'keys'):
-            return None, None

         if '/BaseFont' in obj:
             fnt.add(obj['/BaseFont'])

-        elif '/FontName' in obj:
+        elif '/FontName' in obj and fontkeys.intersection(set(obj)):
-            if [x for x in fontkeys if x in obj]: emb.add(obj['/FontName'])
+            emb.add(obj['/FontName'])

-        for k in obj.keys():
+        for k in obj:
+            if hasattr(obj[k], 'keys'):
                 walk(obj[k], fnt, emb)

         return fnt, emb

 Finally, make the code into a callable script that takes a single argument, the path to the PDF file.

 Start with two empty sets, `fonts` and `embedded`.
 Loop over each page in the PDF, passing the page's `Resources` dictionary to the `walk` function.
-Add the corresponding results to the two sets and calculate the unembedded fonts by differecing the sets.
+Add the corresponding results to the two sets and calculate the unembedded fonts by differencing the sets.

 Print the fonts used in the PDF file and if there are unembedded fonts, print their names as well.
+Of course here you can do anything you want with the information such as save it to test database, print a report, and so on.

     :::python
     if __name__ == '__main__':